kubernetes/website/content/en/blog/_posts/clientcmd-tutorial.md

 * cluster flags (API server, certificate authority, TLS configuration, proxy, compression)
 * context flags (cluster name, `kubeconfig` user name, namespace)

-The recommended selection includes all three of the above, plus a named context selection flag and a timeout flag.
+The recommended selection includes all three with a named context selection flag and a timeout flag.

 These are all available using the `Recommended…Flags` functions.
 The functions take a prefix, which is prepended to all the flags.